 0.033µF in the different channels.
 Implementing this is simple, since you specify these values in the Sheet Symbol referencing each channel, eliminating the need to have many similar schematics with only the component values being different.

 Parametric components are defined by declaring their value as a parameter of the sheet symbol above, and then referencing that parameter on the target component.
 The image below shows the top sheet for a graphic equalizer on the left, with the parameters of the 1KHz Sheet Symbol next to it.
 The image also shows the lower-level captured schematic, and the compiled 1KHz channel.

 A graphic equalizer with different capacitor and resistor values in each channel, the actual component values are defined in the Sheet Symbols, so only 1 lower-level schematic needs to be captured.

 Each of those Sheet Symbol parameters is also defined as the value of a parameter in a schematic component on a lower-level sheet, as shown in the image below.
 When the project is compiled, the Value of each Sheet Symbol parameter is passed to the relevant schematic component, where it is then mapped into the component's Comment field.

 Because the Value parameter has a value of =C2_Value, the compiler knows that it must look for the actual component value in a higher-level Sheet Symbol.

-Parametric hierarchy is not limited to component values.
-You can parametrically reference any component parameter, and also other object text labels on the schematic sheet with the exception of fundamental connectivity elements such as component IDs, Port objects and document file names.
-If you refer to parameters from a symbol that is many sheets up in the hierarchy, the system will search the hierarchy until it finds the matching parameter.
+Parametric hierarchy is not limited to component values, you can parametrically reference any component parameter or any text label on the schematic sheet.
+You can also refer to parameters from a symbol that is many sheets up in the hierarchy, the system will search the hierarchy until it finds the matching parameter.